josephsl/wintenApps/addoninternals.md

 ### Special note on feature updates support on Windows 10 and later

 Windows App Essentials add-on supports a given Windows feature update (release) for at least one year and no more than end of consumer level support (Home, Pro, Pro Education, Pro for Workstations); exceptions are Windows 10 22H2 (the final Windows 10 feature update which will be supported until October 2025) and 11 24H2/25H2 (supported until the add-on is discontinued in October 2025; 24H2 support did fulfill minimum one year support criteria).
 In addition, it comes with support for features found in Windows Insider Preview (WIP) builds, including features that may not appear in subsequent feature updates.

+### Important note on add-on end of life

+Windows App Essentials add-on will be discontinued in October 2025 with no replacement.
+Therefore, contents of this document will describe what the add-on did for the most part.

 ## Fun with UI Automation